pingcap/docs-cn/tidb-lightning/tidb-lightning-checkpoints.md

 # Whether to enable checkpoints.
 # While importing data, TiDB Lightning records which tables have been imported, so
 # even if TiDB Lightning or some other component crashes, you can start from a known
-# good state instead of redoing everything.
+# good state instead of restarting from scratch.
 enable = true

 # Where to store the checkpoints.